sctb/lumen/README.md

 "a\"b"
 ```

-`nil` represents nothingness, and it isn't printed back:
+`nil` represents nothingness, and it isn't printed back at the command line:
 ```
 > nil
 >